Arrondissement 4, the heart of Paris

 If you go to the islands of arrondissement 4, please don’t forget that you have the chance to visit the city from a bateau.
 The bateau is a small ferry that you can take from the various spots of the city.
 It is really easy taking it from the islands of this arrondissement.

 You can choose to take a single cruise or a special one.
-You can even choose to eat there!
-If you are interested in doing this, check other information in the transports page.

 A treasure in Arrondissement 4, Saint-Chapelle